USMNT's Dike using snub as 'fuel' for January return

-It has been four months since Orlando City striker Daryl Dike was named on a US Men's National Team roster, but the Nigerian-American told ESPN he is determined to be in the World Cup qualifiers squad come January.
+It has been four months since Orlando City SC striker Daryl Dike was named on a United States men's national team squad, but the Nigerian-American told ESPN he is determined to be in the World Cup qualifiers squad come January.

-Since the helping the US to Gold Cup victory, often hampered by injury, the forward has been left out of all subsequent squads as the USMNT negotiated World Cup qualifiers in October and November.
+Since the helping the USMNT to victory at the CONCACAF Gold Cup in August, often hampered by injury, the forward has been left out of all subsequent squads at World Cup qualifiers in October and November.

 The latest squad for the upcoming Dec.
 18 friendly against Bosnia and Herzegovina, composed mainly of MLS-based players, was named last week, sans Dike again despite his form in the 2021 season.